jdonahue135/golang-web-skeleton/README.md

 - Install Go version 1.19
 - Clone this repository to your local machine
 - Copy database config file `cp database-sample.yml database.yml` and fill in your values
+- Run `./run.sh` in a terminal to launch application

 ## Dependencies